"First impressions are always unreliable" -- Franz Kafka

 Preservation of the Ediacaran Biota: The Ediacaran organisms are macroscopic: some up to a meter long or so, but most much smaller.
 They are primarily preserved as impressions in sediments (sometimes shallow-water coarse sandstones, sometimes deeper water shale).
 (In some cases the outside skin surface is preserved by permineralization or replacement.)

-Phylogenetic Affinities of the Ediacaran Biota: From the 1960s until the 1980s (and by some researchers even into the 21st Century), these fossils were interpreted as early representatives of well-known Phanerozoic groups like cnidarians, flatworms, segmented worms, arthropods, etc. However, paleontologist Dolf Seilacher and his colleagues pointed out the following aspects about that many of the fossils of the Ediacaran Biota do not match our expectations for members of any of the living groups of animals:
+Phylogenetic Affinities of the Ediacaran Biota: From the 1960s until the 1980s (and by some researchers even into the 21st Century), these fossils were interpreted as early representatives of well-known Phanerozoic groups like cnidarians, flatworms, segmented worms, arthropods, etc. However, paleontologist Dolf Seilacher and his colleagues pointed out the following aspects about that many of the fossils of the Ediacaran Biota do not match our expectations for members of any of the living groups of animals (or at least eumetazoans):